PunGrumpy/Grumpy-wiki/docs/programming-languages/Java/introduction.md

 ### Simple And Familiar

-The style of the Java language is very similar to the C language and the C++ language.
-It's a pure object-oriented language.
-It inherits the object-oriented technical core of the C++ language, but abandons some of the shortcoming of C++, such as pointers that are easy ti cause errors and many Inheritance, etc., at the same time, a garbage collection mechanism is also added to release the unused memory space and solve the trouble of managing memory space
+Java programming language is simple to learn, understand, read, and write.
+Java programs are easy to create and implement compared to other programming languages such as C and C++.
+If you are familiar with the basic principles of programming or the concept of OOP (object-oriented programming), it would be easy to master Java.

 ### Object-Oriented